 soil issues.
 Plus, raised beds are typically above ground level, which can reduce pests like slugs and some soil-borne diseases that might be present in native soil.
 Many gardeners also find the accessibility of raised beds convenient – less bending over to tend plants, and the ability to put supports or covers directly over the bed.
 In summary, raised beds create a controlled environment, which is very tomato-friendly.

-Soil Preparation in Raised Beds:
+Soil Preparation in Raised Beds and Containers

 Even though you may have filled your raised bed with good soil initially, it’s important to refresh it each season.
 Before planting tomatoes, loosen the soil and mix in decomposed organic matter.
 Add a few inches of compost or well-rotted manure to the bed and turn it under.